Coping with Anxiety

 Managing your anxiety

-—Then purse your lips and gradually let the air out, making sure that you let out as much air as you can.
+- Purse your lips and gradually let the air out.
+Let out as much air as you can.

 A second strategy that is often used together with deep breathing involves relaxation exercises:

-Other general strategies that you can use for relaxing include listening to classical music, taking a hot bath, reading a book or surfing the internet, calling up or meeting a friend, practising yoga or meditation, and playing sports.
-As you can see, there is no shortage of things that you can do.
+Other general strategies that you can use for relaxing include listening to music, particularly classical music like Bach or Chopin, having a hot bath (add in a few drops of lavender essential oil), reading a book, calling or meeting with a friend, exercising, practising yoga or meditation, and giving and receiving massage.

 Simple lifestyle changes can also help to reduce anxiety.
 These might include:

-- Taking time out to do the things that you enjoy.
+- Taking the time to do the things you enjoy.

-- Connecting with others and sharing your thoughts and feelings with them.
+- Connecting with others by sharing thoughts and feelings.

-If you continue to suffer with severe anxiety despite implementing some of these measures, you can get in touch with one of several voluntary organisations which, amongst others, organise self-help groups and operate telephone help-lines.
-You can also speak to your family doctor who may suggest ways of helping you.
-For example, he or she may suggest referring you for a talking treatment or starting you on antidepressant medication, which can be used both in the treatment of depression and in the treatment of anxiety.
+If you continue to suffer with severe anxiety despite implementing some of these measures, you can get in touch with one of several voluntary outfits that organise self-help groups and operate telephone help-lines, among others.

-If your anxiety is especially disabling, your doctor may start you on a benzodiazepine sedative.
-Such sedatives are not a cure for anxiety, but they can provide short-term relief from some of your symptoms.
-Their long-term use should be avoided because they carry a high risk of tolerance (needing more and more to produce the same effect) and dependence or addiction.
-‘Beta blockers’ are also occasionally prescribed to control some of the symptoms of anxiety, such as palpitations associated with a fast heart rate.
-However, they should be avoided in certain groups of people, most notably people with a history of asthma or heart problems.
+If your anxiety is especially disabling, your doctor may recommend that you start on a benzodiazepine.
+Such sedatives are not a cure for anxiety, but can provide short-term relief from some of its symptoms.
+Owing to their high potential for tolerance (needing more and more to produce the same effect) and dependence, they should only be used sparingly over short, discrete periods.

-Neel Burton is author of Heaven and Hell: The Psychology of the Emotions, Growing from Depression, The Meaning of Madness, and other books.
+Neel Burton is author of Growing from Depression and other books.